| AS QUICK AS CAN BE based on

 "You got it."

-"Keep your eyes open;" said the doorkeeper to a stagehand; "the law's here, dingbatty and foreign and in some pretty crazy plainclothes."
+"Keep your eyes open;" said the doorkeeper to a stagehand; "the law's here, a real dingbat and foreign and wearing some crazy costume."

-"For this thing," marveled the hand, "you got to be kidding!"
+"For this little thing," marveled the hand, "you got to be kidding!"

 "In your face pile of phony, red hair," agreed the hand, watching the strange inspector hurry off.

-Dominating and from the stage proper came melodious and articulate tones: "People, I cannot stand the yellow look but if that's what you expect the audience to appreciate, I'm the one to give it to you.
+Dominating the scene and from the stage proper came some far from melodious tones: "People, I cannot stand the yellow look but if that's what you expect the audience to appreciate, I'm the one to give it to you.
 Dim the lights, please.
 Do you see what I mean, people?
 Are you listening?"

 "Careful, careful."
-The voice was so near the Princess yipped out loud.
+The voice seemed right next to her and the Princess yipped out loud.
 "Closer and closer and in you go," said someone overhead.
 The lights on the stage glowed blue.
 "Start the strobe; can the working light."
 "Strobe on; working light gone."

 "No, no, no!"
 Sammy wanted to scream.
-How she despised Koa and Carol Dailey for allowing Koa to take over and twist the scene and the crowd for eating it up!
+How she despised Koa for taking over and twisting the scene and Carol letting her do it and the crowd for eating it up!
 They were about to move into a love ballad; the segue was important.
 The curtain came down and battering rainfall filled the theater, growing louder as sidelights came on.

 "Well, looks like we have ourselves a hit."
-Jill Pollard, who owned the Morris, was her prime underwriter, sponsor, backer.
+Jill Pollard who owned the Morris and was Sammy's prime underwriter, sponsor, backer.

 "She's ruining it, Jill.
 This is Carol's scene; it precedes the love ballad."